 Note: The teaching staff list will be updated.
 See the 'more information' link above for details.

 - The paper will be taught over eight weeks, including four modules, each consisting of two 3-hour interactive seminar sessions.
 See the 'more information' link above for details about lecture topics.
 Final examination comprises 100% of the final grade; the format is 'open-book', writing three in-depth essays, either by hand or on a computer.

 - Graduate Attributes Emphasised

 - Interdisciplinary perspective, Lifelong learning, Scholarship, Communication, Critical

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Acquired deep knowledge and understanding of the physiology of cardiovascular and respiratory systems in the context of recent research
+- Acquire deep knowledge and understanding of the physiology of cardiovascular and respiratory systems in the context of recent research

 - Develop high intellectual appreciation of the value of research to generating new knowledge, including critical evaluation, interpretation, deductive reasoning and rigour